pulumi/docs/content/tutorials/managing-config-and-secrets/index.md

 - `Config.get` or `Config.require` for raw configuration values
 - `Config.getSecret` or `Config.requireSecret` for secret values

- Using `Config.get | Config.getSecret` will return undefined if the configuration value was not provided, and using `Config.require | Config.requireSecret` will raise an exception with a helpful error message to prevent the deployment from continuing until the variable has been set using the CLI.
-To demonstrate, update your program code with the following:
+ Using `Config.get | Config.getSecret` will return undefined if the configuration value was not provided, but the deployment of your program will still continue.
+However, using `Config.require | Config.requireSecret` will raise an exception with a helpful error message to prevent the deployment from continuing until the variable has been set using the CLI.
+To demonstrate, update your Pulumi program code with the following:

 {{< example-program path="aws-import-export-pulumi-config" >}}